Giovanni Pernice: Strictly Come Dancing

 In 2021, Pernice won the nineteenth series of Strictly Come Dancing, with EastEnders actress, Rose Ayling-Ellis.
 Ayling-Ellis was the first deaf contestant to appear on the show.
 In the series’ Halloween special, Ayling-Ellis and Pernice received the earliest 40 throughout Strictly history with their Tango.
 The pair also received an 'Unmissables' Award from Heat for the silent moment in their Couple's Choice routine.

-In 2022 Pernice was partnered with television and radio presenter Richie Anderson.
-They were eliminated in week 3 after losing the dance off to Fleur and Vito making it the earliest week Pernice has ever been eliminated in.
+In 2022, Pernice was partnered with television and radio presenter Richie Anderson.
+They were eliminated in week 3, making it the earliest week Pernice has ever been eliminated in.

+In 2023, Pernice was partnered with actress Amanda Abbington.
+On 20 October 2023, it was announced that for medical reasons, Abbington and Pernice would have to miss that Saturday's appearance on the show.
+She withdrew from the competition three days later.

-As a Strictly professional dancer, Pernice holds the record for most tens ever awarded, with a total of 98.
+As a Strictly professional dancer, Pernice holds the record for most tens ever awarded, with a total of 97.
 He has topped the weekly Strictly leaderboard more times than any other pro in the history of the show.
+He is also informally known as 'The King of Halloween', as he has topped the leaderboard during Halloween Week for every series he has competed in and still been in the competition during the Halloween Special.

 Pernice has also appeared on a number of episodes of BBC Two's Strictly Come Dancing: It Takes Two.
 Pernice is the current Guinness World Record holder for Jive kicks and flicks, performing 55 in 30 seconds in a challenge held in December 2016.
 The next year, in December 2017, he broke the world record for the most Charleston swivel steps in 30 seconds, correctly completing 24.
 Both records were achieved on It Takes Two with supervision by Guinness World Records.